thedridge/mastodon_threader/README.md

 - `PyYAML` for YAML front matter parsing.
 - `Mastodon.py` for interacting with the Mastodon API.
 - `tkinter` for file selection dialogs.
+-
+You may want to create a virtual environment before installing PyYAML and Mastodon.py.
+I had to run it in a virtual environment.

-Install the required packages using pip:
+Once your venv is created and activated, install the required packages using pip:

 ```bash
 pip install PyYAML Mastodon.py